• Skip to primary navigation

 • Contact

-A Guide to Kombu and Kelp, a Pair of Related Sea Vegetables
+Kombu and Kelp Seaweed, a Pair of Related Sea Vegetables

-Here’s a concise guide to kombu and kelp, related sea vegetables (aka seaweed) that are easy to find in natural foods stores.
-You’ll find tips on how to best use them and a few recipes.
+Here’s a concise guide to kombu and kelp seaweed, related sea vegetables, with tips on how to best use them and links to recipes.
 Both kombu and kelp have a fairly mild flavor in relation to other sea vegetables; they taste somewhat salty and have a hint of ocean flavor.

 Dried Kombu Kelp Seaweed sea vegetable